ESIPFed/data-help-desk/docs/how_to/how_to_advertise.md

 ## Here are good steps to take to advertise that you are hosting a data help desk:

--   **Name and Affiliation:** Clearly state the name of the help desk, for example, "**Open Science & Data Help Desk**".
-Also, mention the organizing bodies, such as "**a program of AGU, ESIP, and their partners**".
-If it's associated with a specific event, like "**during AGU24**" or "**at EGU25**", make this prominent.
-Emphasize if it's a "**Virtual Data Help Desk**".
+-   Name and Affiliation: Clearly state the name of the help desk, for example, "Open Science & Data Help Desk".
+Also, mention the organizing bodies, such as "a program of AGU, ESIP, and their partners".
+If it's associated with a specific event, like "during AGU24" or "at EGU25", make this prominent.
+    Emphasize if it's a "Virtual Data Help Desk".

--   **When and Where:** Specify the dates and times of the help desk.
-For in-person events, mention the exact location, such as "**Visit our booth at the Open Science Pavilion in the Exhibit Hall A**" or "**Exhibit Hall Booth
-    #1423 within the Open Science Pavilion**" for AGU, or "**[Exhibit Booth
-    #X208]{.mark}"** for EGU.
-For virtual events, provide the online platform or
-    link where users can ask questions, such as "**Ask questions online here: https://esipfed.org/datahelp**".
+-   When and Where: Specify the dates and times of the help desk.
+For in-person events, mention the exact location, such as "Visit our booth at the Open Science Pavilion in the Exhibit Hall A" or "Exhibit Hall Booth #1423 within the Open Science Pavilion" for AGU, or "[Exhibit Booth #X208]{.mark}" for EGU.
+For virtual events, provide the online platform or link where users can ask questions, such as "Ask questions online here: https://esipfed.org/datahelp".
 For hybrid events, clearly state both the physical and virtual components.

--   **What Users Can Get Help With:** Clearly articulate the types of questions and assistance users can expect.
-Use phrases like "**Bring your questions for our experts!**".
+-   What Users Can Get Help With: Clearly articulate the types of questions and assistance users can expect.
+Use phrases like "Bring your questions for our experts!".
 Provide specific examples of topics, such as:

     -   How and where to publish data or software.
     -   Where to find specific types of data.